 Struggling to decide upon a gemstone for a custom piece?
 Many people like to use their birthstones.
 The precious stone associated with the month of your birth is a great way to add a personal touch to your piece.

 The linking of particular gemstones to birthdays in a particular month dates back to the first century and the Jewish historian Josephus.
 Many variations of this practice existed throughout history, but it was in 1912 that the National Association of Jewelers (American) first tried to standardize them.
 There have been some minor adjustments to the list they came up with over the past 100 years, most recently in 2016, but the majority of the list has remained relatively constant over that span of time.

-May – The brilliant green of emerald signifies a May birthday.
-These stones are also very hard, earning values of up to 8 on the Mohs Hardness Scale.
+The brilliant green of emerald signifies a May birthday.
+These stones are also very hard, earning values of 7.5 on the Mohs Hardness Scale.
 They have appeared in significant places many times throughout history and have been mined in locations as widespread as Egypt, Colombia and India.

-September – September birthdays are recognized with the stunning blue of sapphire.
+September birthdays are celebrated with the stunning blue of sapphire.
 Sapphires can be both naturally-occurring and man-made, and they are another extremely hard gemstone.
 They have been worn by many people throughout history, and were often thought to signify such desirable things as holiness, wisdom and good fortune.